elomaur/100-days-of-code/log.md

 **Today's Progress**: Started methods in the objects section.
 Completed practice challenge

 **Thoughts:** Did some reading from the C# book as well.

+# R1 Day14: November 6, 2018

+**Today's Progress**: Worked on methods, return values, static vs instance methods with a bit a practice.
+Not grasping it all but I will keep plowing through.

+**Thoughts:** Slow and steady